Louisiana Community Colleges Athletic Conference

 The Louisiana Community Colleges Athletic Conference (LCCAC) is a member conference of the National Junior College Athletic Association (NJCAA).
-It, along with the MACJC, are members of Region XXIII (or Region 23).

-The conference was once known as the MISS-LOU Junior College Conference, up until its name change in early 2019.

-The members of the LCCAC do not have football programs whereas the members of the MACJC (except Meridian Community College) do.
+It, along with the Mississippi Association of Community Colleges Conference (MACCC), are members of NJCAA Region 23.
+The conference was known as the MISS-LOU Junior College Conference before its name change in early 2019.
+The members of the LCCAC do not have football programs, whereas the members of the MACJC. except Meridian Community College, do.

 The LCCAC is a junior college conference for many technical and community colleges.
 Conference championships are held in most sports and individuals can be named to All-Conference and All-Academic teams.
 At one time, Meridian Community College in Meridian, Mississippi was a member of the LCCAC, however MCC left the conference in 2002 for the MACJC in order to cut travel expenses.

 Member schools

 Current members

 The LCCAC currently has five full members, all are public schools: